I killed a star last night. With my fist

 and fungi claimed Big Star as their own.

-And shallow roots of trees swallowed the star’s remainders.
+And shallow roots of trees swallowed the star’s remains.

-And I felt free from the spell of the star for a moment.
+And I felt free from the star for a moment.